fluid-project/jira-to-11ty/src/issues/FLUID-5985.md

   ]
 }
 ---
-Per @@Antranig Basman's comment here: <https://github.com/fluid-project/infusion/pull/577#issuecomment-255065212>
+Per Antranig Basman's comment here: <https://github.com/fluid-project/infusion/pull/577#issuecomment-255065212>

 The platform detection is functionally assuming Infusion is only run in browser contexts and has the 'navigator' object available.
 This is obviously not true.